Mosquito Control And Your Yard: What Works

 Mosquitoes and other pests can be a painful nuisance at the best of times, and a serious health issue at the worst of times (i.e. West Nile Virus).
 Either way, mosquito control requires proper care and attention for your yard, trees, and life in general.
-Here are some practical tips about what works and what doesn’t when it comes to mosquito prevention and other pest control solutions in the Loudon County and surrounding regions.
+Here are some practical tips about what works and what doesn’t when it comes to mosquito prevention and other pest control solutions in Loudon County and the surrounding Virginia area.

 How To Limit Breeding Environment

-- Keep swimming pools both chlorinated and cleaned even if it’s the winter and you haven’t used it in a while.
-Keeping it chlorinated is key because it doesn’t take long for your pool to turn into, you guessed it, the perfect breeding pool.
+- Keep swimming pools chlorinated and clean, even if it’s wintertime.
+Chlorine is key because it doesn’t take long for your pool to turn into, you guessed it, the perfect breeding pool.

-- Get rid of old or superfluous water containers.
-Yard debris, tree stumps, buckets, old tires, drinking glasses or cups, fountains, birdbaths, plant pots, animal drinking containers, and even barrels without the appropriately screened covers.
+- Get rid of old water containers, yard debris, tree stumps, buckets, old tires, drinking glasses or cups, fountains, birdbaths, plant pots, animal drinking, and containers.

 - Earlier we talked about moist, or swampy soil.
-You’ll need to improve that ground as much as possible.
-Drain or fill up these ditches and soil depressions that can get soggy to prevent the gathering of water.
-According to the American Mosquito Control Association, ditches containing stagnant water for over a week can produce large numbers of mosquitoes, in case you didn’t take our word for it, or you’ve never lived in Virginia during the summer.
+You’ll need to improve the ground as much as possible.
+Drain or fill up ditches and depressions to prevent the gathering of water.
+According to the American Mosquito Control Association, ditches that contain stagnant water for over a week can produce many mosquitoes, in case you didn’t take our word for it, or you’ve never lived in Virginia during the summer.

 - Mosquitoes like standing water.
 So let’s get that water flowing.
 If you have an ornamental pond, consider aeration to prevent both egg-laying and hatching.
 Install a fountain, use an aeration pump, or maybe your own invention to get that water flowing so you can keep your yard yours, and not belonging to the enemy!